zainabnazar/Haiku-Challenge/README.md

 # 2- From live server:

 Navigate to textToSpeech.html file >> right click >> open with live server.
-Then you can put on any haiku to change it to speech
+Then you can put on any haiku in the input field